raylutz/daffodil/README.md

 # Pydf -- Python Dataframes

-The Pydf class provides a lightweight, simple and fast alternative to provide 2-d data arrays with mixed types.
+The Pydf package provides a lightweight, simple and fast alternative to provide 2-d data arrays with mixed types.

-Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, and chunked large data sets.
+Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, and chunked large data sets where column based number crunching does not dominate.

 It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items.
 Spreadsheet-like operations makes it useful for processing the entire array with the same formula template, and can avoid glue code for many transformations.
+Python equations in the formula pane operate on the data pane and calculations from spreadsheet programs can be easily ported in, to avoid random glue code.

 ## Fast for general data operations

 We were surprised to find that Pandas is very slow in converting data to a Pandas DataFrame.
-This is because each column is a numpy array which must be allocated in memory as one contiguous block.
+This is because each column is a numpy array which must be allocated in memory as one contiguous block, and apparently there is overhead to coerce the data types.

 Pydf datatype is based on list-of-list array, and uses a dictionary for column names and for row keys, making it extremely fast for column and row indexing by names, while avoiding the requirement for contiguous data allocation.

 Pydf is not as performant as Pandas or numpy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform across columns or the entire array.
-However, converting to Pandas dataframe is extremely slow, taking about 350x longer than conversions to Pydf.
+However, converting to Pandas dataframe is extremely slow, taking about 350x longer than conversions to Pydf directly.

 Pandas df can be more performant if data is fixed but then manipulated by column at least 30x, otherwise pydf will be faster.
 Unlike pandas df, pydf supports fast appends, extends and concats of rows